bisratttt/Discovery/frontend/README.md

 This project uses several React libraries, which are listed in the `package.json` file.
 These libraries are not part of our codebase, and their respective licenses can be found within their documentation.

-## Project Submission and Licensing

-This is a project submission for the Discover Music App.
-The `create-react-app` with PWA template generates some boilerplate code which is included in this project.
-Apart from the boilerplate code and the dependencies listed in the `package.json` file, all other code in this repository is entirely ours.

 ## Backend Code

 Throughout our project, we utilized various APIs such as Spotify, Genius, and YouTube.
 However, these APIs are used in the backend, which is not included in this repository.
 The backend is hosted on MongoDB Atlas App Services, which uses a non-SQL, MongoDB database design.